Ali-Ouazzani-H-T/animated_Bio/ReadMe.txt

-	This a web page that you can use as an identifiant for yourself you can customize yours by changing elements or adding a new ones if you want to keep the same templates all you have to do is change profile picture, name , links in the HTML page
+	This a web page that you can use as an identifiant for yourself when you click on a social media button you are redirected to the profile link you can customize yours by changing elements or adding a new ones if you want to keep the same templates all you have to do is change profile picture, name , links in the HTML page